jfold/navqt/README.md

 ## Install packages
-The requirements.txt file lists all Python libraries we depend on, and they can be installed using:
+The requirements.txt file lists all Python libraries we depend on, and they can be installed using.

 ## Usage
 Shell: